-- Getting seasonal malaria chemoprevention off the ground, which now reaches 53 million children and saves more than 100,000 young lives each year. - Proving the effectiveness of next-generation bed nets and rapidly bringing them to market.
-With 38.4 million nets distributed under the New Nets project the novel tool is expected to reach more than 800 million people by 2030. - Demonstrating community-based antimalarial distribution to reach pregnant women, which is estimated will prevent 1 million cases of malaria in pregnancy, 180,000 episodes of low birth weight, and around 40,000 deaths of mother and baby every year when implemented widely. - Vaccinating 2 million children through malaria vaccine pilots, providing the evidence that underpinned the World Health Organization's recommendation.
+- Getting seasonal malaria chemoprevention off the ground, which now reaches 45 million children and saves more than 100,000 young lives each year. - Proving the effectiveness of next-generation bed nets and rapidly bringing them to market.
+With 35 nets distributed to date, the novel tool is expected to reach more than 800 million people by 2030. - Demonstrating community-based antimalarial distribution to reach pregnant women, which is estimated will prevent 1 million cases of malaria in pregnancy, 180,000 episodes of low birth weight, and around 40,000 deaths of mother and baby every year when implemented widely. - Vaccinating 1.7 million children through malaria vaccine pilots, providing the evidence that underpinned the World Health Organization's recommendation.
 Subsequently, 18 million doses have been allocated to 12 African countries over 2023-2025 through Gavi, the vaccine alliance.

+Case Study:

-Case study: Prevention on the doorstep
+Prevention on the doorstep